Bayesian Transfer Learning for Artificially Intelligent Geospatial Systems: A Predictive Stacking Approach: Introduction

-Spatial modeling relies upon Gaussian processes (GPs) to model dependence and achieves superior predictive inference.
-While GPs afford flexibility and are a conspicuous choice in spatial modeling, they do not generally offer computationally exploitable structures for covariance matrices.
-The computational requirements for full inference become onerous and impracticable for massive datasets.
-This presents a conundrum: should we strive to completely retain the probabilistic rigors of theoretical inference, which may be computationally burdensome, or even impracticable, given the massive amounts of data, or should we concede uncertainty quantification and adopt algorithm-driven data analysis that would easily scale massive data sets?
-Spatial data analysis at unprecedented scales requires some concessions from conventional decision-theoretic paradigms as has been reflected, for example, in a recent comprehensive case study by \cite{fan2022jasaacs}, who synthesize statistical models with machine learning algorithms to measure temporal trends and spatial distribution of housing vitality by exploiting information from multiple sources \citep[also see the discussion by][for conventional Bayesian modeling perspectives and its challenges]{banerjee2022discussion}.
-Other efforts in melding machine learning methods with formal spatial statistics include deep learning for spatial data \citep[][with the latter offering a comprehensive review of spatial machine learning]{zammit-mangion2022deepGP, wikle2023deepLearning} and, in a very related domain, for deep GP emulation in computer experiments \citep{gramacy2021deepGPactiveLearning}, and spatial random forests \citep{georganos2021rf,Talebi2022,saha2023srf}.
+Spatial data analysis employs Gaussian processes (GPs) to model dependence and achieves superior predictive inference.
+While GPs offer flexibility and are a conspicuous choice in spatial modeling, they generally do not offer computationally exploitable structures for covariance matrices.
+The computational requirements for full inference become onerous and impractical for large datasets.
+This presents a conundrum: should we strive to completely retain the probabilistic rigors of theoretical inference, which may be computationally burdensome or even impracticable given the massive amounts of data, or should we concede uncertainty quantification and adopt algorithm-driven data analysis that would easily scale massive data sets?
+Statistical learning on unprecedented scales requires some concessions from conventional decision-theoretic paradigms, as has been reflected, for example, in a recent comprehensive case study by \citet{zhou_measuring_2022}, who synthesize statistical models with machine learning algorithms to measure temporal trends and spatial distribution of housing vitality by exploiting information from multiple sources \citep[also see the discussion by][for conventional Bayesian modeling perspectives and its challenges]{banerjee_discussion_2022}.
+Other efforts in combining machine learning methods with formal spatial statistics include deep learning for spatial data \citep[][with the latter offering a comprehensive review of spatial machine learning]{zammit-mangion_deep_2022, wikle_statistical_2023} and, in a related domain, deep GP emulation in computer experiments \citep{sauer_active_2023}, and spatial random forests \citep{georganos_geographical_2021,talebi_truly_2022,saha_random_2023}.